Madisonville, Louisiana: Arts and culture

-Pontchartrain Basin Maritime Museum
+Maritime Museum Louisiana

-Madisonville hosts the Lake Pontchartrain Basin Maritime Museum, which sponsors the Wooden Boat Festival each fall.
+Madisonville hosts Maritime Museum Louisiana, which sponsors the Wooden Boat Festival each fall.

 Lighthouse

-The Tchefuncte River Lighthouse is owned by the Town of Madisonville and is operated by the Lake Pontchartrain Basin Maritime Museum with a grant from the Institute of Museum and Library Services and the Southeastern Museum Conference, a gift from the Southeastern Louisiana University Development Fund that included live-streaming security cameras and on-site information about lake levels and wind and wave action by the Department of Computer Science, as well as contributions from private groups and individuals.
+The Tchefuncte River Lighthouse is owned by the Town of Madisonville and is operated by Maritime Museum Louisiana with a grant from the Institute of Museum and Library Services and the Southeastern Museum Conference, a gift from the Southeastern Louisiana University Development Fund that included live-streaming security cameras and on-site information about lake levels and wind and wave action by the Department of Computer Science, as well as contributions from private groups and individuals.
 The Tchefuncte River Lighthouse was placed on the National Register of Historic Places July 14, 1986.
 It is only accessible by boat.
+The lighthouse, visible from Marina del Ray down to the parking area at the Madisonville Boat Launch, survived Hurricanes Katrina and Rita and remains an important historical site.
 The lighthouse keepers' cottage was removed to the grounds of the maritime museum where it remains.

 Education

-Schools operated by the St. Tammany Parish Public School System in Madisonville include:
+St. Tammany Parish Public School System is the public school system of the entire parish.
+Schools operated by the district which include Madisonville in their attendance boundaries are: